EricZinda/Perplexity/backlog.md

 Remaining work to be shown in the tutorial:

 Plurals work
+    - BUG: all the baselines are missing from the tests
     - Get a command to work
+        - "a file is large" returns all of them so they will all get deleted
+            - theory: when a solution group succeeds we are done because that group fulfils the
     - Figure out a way to make "in" be efficient for "which files are in folders"?
         - If we don't know what predications require (must have) and support (can have), they have to do all alternatives in case downstream predications need those alternatives